The number of solutions of a random system of polynomials over a finite field: Future Work

-In the future, it will be interesting to explore applications of the above results in cryptography, where random polynomials over finite fields and rings are of great interest.
-As an example, the security of many cryptography algorithms depend on the NP-completeness of the problem of finding solutions to a random multivariable system of polynomials over a finite field \cite{LPTV24}.
+In the future, it will be interesting to explore applications of the above results in cryptography.
+For instance, the security of many cryptography algorithms depend on the NP-completeness of the problem of finding solutions to a random system of polynomials over a finite field \cite{LPTV24}.
 While the above results do not provide a deterministic method of finding the solutions to a system of polynomials, they provide a good heuristic for the number of solutions we can expect.
-For example, according to Theorem \ref{thm: main}, a random system of three polynomials $f_1, f_2 , f_3 \in \FF_{19}[\overline{X}_2]$ has at most one solution with probability $\approx 0.9987$.
-Therefore, if we obtain a single solution to the system, it is more or less guaranteed that it is the only one.
+For example, according to Theorem \ref{thm:main1}, three random polynomials $f_1, f_2 , f_3 \in \FF_{19}[\overline{X}_2]$ has at most one solution with probability $\approx 0.9987$.
+Therefore, if we obtain a single solution, it is very likely to be the only one.

 Multivariable polynomials over finite fields and rings are also of pure mathematical interest, being linked to the factorization of random polynomials over $\QQ$, polynomials over the $p$-adic integers $\ZZ_p$ via the inverse limit $\varprojlim \ZZ/p^k \ZZ = \ZZ_p$, and the geometry of complex varieties.
 See \cite{BV19, Shm21, Del74}.
 In the future, it will be interesting to explore these connections further.